-On October 30, 2016, we entered into the Sabby Purchase Agreement with the Selling Stockholders under which we agreed to issue and sell (i) 2,900 shares of Series C Convertible Preferred Stock pursuant to our shelf registration statement on Form S-3 (File No. 333-194731) filed with the SEC, declared effective on May 5, 2014 and a prospectus supplement relating to the offering filed with the SEC on October 31, 2016 (the "Registered Direct Offering") and (ii) 900 shares of Series D Preferred Stock and Warrants to purchase an aggregate of 22,352,941 shares of Common Stock, pursuant to an exemption from the registration requirements of the Securities Act provided in Section 4(a)(2) thereof and/or Rule 506 of Regulation D promulgated thereunder (such sale of Warrants, together with the sale of Series D Preferred Stock, the "Private Placement").
-The Sabby Purchase Agreement provides that, upon the terms and subject to the conditions and limitations set forth therein, the closing of each of the Registered Direct Offering and the Private Placement will occur in two stages.
-At the initial closing, which occurred on November 3, 2016, we sold 2,900 shares of Series C Convertible Preferred Stock, 700 shares of Series D Preferred Stock and 21,176,471 Warrants to Sabby.
-At the second closing, which is subject to stockholder approval, we expect to issue and sell 200 shares of Series D Preferred Stock and 1,176,471 Warrants to Sabby.
+On October 30, 2016, we entered into the October Sabby Purchase Agreement with the Selling Stockholders under which we agreed to issue and sell (i) 2,900 shares of Series C Convertible Preferred Stock pursuant to our shelf registration statement on Form S-3 (File No. 333-194731) filed with the SEC, declared effective on May 5, 2014 and a prospectus supplement relating to the offering filed with the SEC on October 31, 2016 (the "October Registered Direct Offering") and (ii) 900 shares of Series D Preferred Stock and warrants to purchase an aggregate of 745,097 shares of Common Stock, pursuant to an exemption from the registration requirements of the Securities Act provided in Section 4(a)(2) thereof and/or Rule 506 of Regulation D promulgated thereunder (such sale of warrants, together with the sale of Series D Preferred Stock, the "Private Placement").
+The October Sabby Purchase Agreement provides that, upon the terms and subject to the conditions and limitations set forth therein, the closing of each of the October Registered Direct Offering and the Private Placement would occur in two stages.
+At the initial closing, which occurred on November 3, 2016, we sold 2,900 shares of Series C Convertible Preferred Stock, 700 shares of Series D Preferred Stock and 705.882warrants to purchase Common Stock to Sabby.
+At the second closing, which occurred January 11, 2017, we sold 200 shares of Series D Preferred Stock and 39,216 January Warrants to Sabby.
 We received net proceeds of \$3.3 million in connection with the first closing on November 3, 2016, after deducting fees owed to the placement agent and other fees applicable to the offering.
-We expect to receive net proceeds of approximately \$0.2 million at the second closing.
-The 2,900 shares of Series C Convertible Preferred Stock and the 700 shares of Series D Preferred Stock sold at the initial closing have a stated value of \$1,000 and, if currently convertible, would currently convert at a price of \$0.17 per share into 21,176,471 shares of Common Stock.
-The 200 shares of Series D Preferred Stock expected to be sold at the second closing have a stated value of \$1,000 and, if currently outstanding and convertible, would currently convert at a price of \$0.17 per share into 1,176,471 shares of Common Stock.
-The number of shares of Common Stock issuable upon conversion or exercise of the Series C Convertible Preferred Stock, Series D Preferred Stock or the Warrants is subject to adjustment pursuant to the terms of the certificates of designation for such series and the Warrants.
-Pursuant to the Sabby Purchase Agreement, we are required to reserve for future issuance pursuant to the Series C Convertible Preferred Stock and Series D Preferred Stock and the Warrants the greater of (i) 100% (300% following the receipt of stockholder approval) of the maximum aggregate number of shares of Common Stock issuable upon conversion in full of all shares of the Series C Convertible Preferred Stock and Series D Preferred Stock and upon exercise in full of all Warrants and (ii) 19.9% of our then issued and outstanding shares of Common Stock.
+We received net proceeds of \$0.2 million at the second closing on January 11, 2017, after deducting fees owed to the placement agent and other fees applicable to the offering.
+The shares of Series C Convertible Preferred Stock and Series D Preferred Stock have a stated value of \$1,000 and convert into Common Stock at a conversion price of \$3.57 per share (as adjusted) as of March 14, 2017, and would convert into an aggregate of 348,712 shares of Common Stock.
+The number of shares of Common Stock issuable upon conversion or exercise of the Series C Convertible Preferred Stock, Series D Preferred Stock or the warrants sold pursuant to the October Sabby Purchase Agreement is subject to further adjustment pursuant to the terms of the certificates of designation for such series and the warrants.
+Pursuant to the October Sabby Purchase Agreement, we are required to reserve for future issuance pursuant to the Series C Convertible Preferred Stock and Series D Preferred Stock and the warrants sold thereunder the greater of (i) 100% (300% following the receipt of stockholder approval) of the maximum aggregate number of shares of Common Stock issuable upon conversion in full of all shares of the Series C Convertible Preferred Stock and Series D Preferred Stock and upon exercise in full of all warrants and (ii) 19.9% of our then issued and outstanding shares of Common Stock.